teesar/2420_1/guide.md

 <!-- Start of the project -->
 # Assignment 1

-## Heading 2
-## Today we will be going through the steps necessary to host a droplet (virtual private server) on your Digital Ocean account, securely access it using ssh keys, and using your droplet to create a second droplet with a set configuration.
+#### Today we will be going through the steps necessary to host a droplet (virtual private server) on your Digital Ocean account, securely access it using ssh keys, and use your droplet to create a second droplet with a set configuration.

 ## Step 1: Create SSH Keys
 - SSH keys are used to securely authenticate the identity of of a client when accessing a host.
 We will be creating two keys, one public key for the host, and one private key which will unlock access to the host.

 1. Navigate to your home directory.
 - In windows this will generally be `C:\Users\username`, with username replaced by your windows username.

 2. Check for the existence of a directory titled `.ssh`

 3. If this directory does not exist please create it now.
 - The .ssh directory will be used to store the SSH keys you create.

 4. Open a terminal and run the following command:

 - Note: Replace username with your windows username.
 Replace email@gmail.com with your email.
 ```
 ssh-keygen -t ed25519 -f C:\Users\username\.ssh\one_key -C